Persifer/Hertz_VideoDownloader/README.md

 # Hertz_VideoDownloader

-This video downloader sucks, but it works!
+This program is a simple video downloader, not more